Brokpa: Identity and geographic distribution

-The Brokpa speak an Indo-Aryan language called Brokskat, which is a variety of the Shina language currently spoken in the Gilgit region.
-(During the British Raj, it became common to refer to the people of the Gilgit region "Dards" using ancient nomenclature.
+The Brokpa speak the Indo-Aryan language Brokskat, a variant of the Shina language spoken in the Gilgit region.
+(During the British Raj, it became common to refer to the people of the Gilgit region as "Dards" using ancient nomenclature.
 The Brokpa are thus "Dards" living in the midst of Tibetic Ladakhi and Balti people.)
-While the two languages share similar phonological developments, Brokskat converged with Purgi to the extent of being mutually intelligible at the present time.
+While the two languages share similar phonological developments, Brokskat converged with Purgi to the extent of being mutually intelligible.

 The Brokpa might have expanded from the Gilgit region upstream along the Indus valley until reaching their current habitat, viz., the lower Indus valley of Ladakh next to the border with Baltistan.
 The time frame of this expansion or dispersion is uncertain, but their chiefs are believed to have ruled at Khalatse until the 12th century, where the remnants of their forts can still be found.
 Their rule over this region ended during the reign of the Ladakhi kings Lhachen Utpala and his successor Lhachen Naglug.

-Another group of Brokpa appear to have settled in the Turtuk region in the lower Shyok river valley, where also remnants of their fort can be found.
+Another group of Brokpa appear to have settled in the Turtuk region in the lower Shyok river valley, where remnants of their fort can be found.
 They appear to have faced a defeat at the hands of raiders from Baltistan, and moved to the Hanu valley below the Chorbat La pass.